Dr Amanda J Williamson

 Qualifications: BBS, BBS first class honours, MBS, PhD.

-I undertook my PhD at the Institute of Work Psychology (UK, Sheffield University), on the dark side of entrepreneurship.
+I undertook my PhD at the Institute of Work Psychology (UK, Sheffield University).
 Previous to starting at Waikato Management School, I was a visiting researcher in Chile, and earlier, a research assistant at the (then) New Zealand Centre for SME Research, Massey University.

 My area of research intersects the fields of entrepreneurship and psychology.
-I am interested in using innovative research methods (machine learning, experience sampling, physiological measurement) to examine entrepreneurship through a psychological lens.
-I am passionate about social entrepreneurship and other compassionate and pro-social research contexts, and in the cross-directional effects between entrepreneurial behaviour, and sleep, emotions or health.
+I am interested in the entrepreneurial mind.
+I use innovative research methods (machine learning, experience sampling, physiological measurement) to examine entrepreneurship through a psychological lens.
+I am passionate about Latin America, pro-social research contexts, and in the cross-directional effects between entrepreneurial behaviour, and sleep, emotions or health.

 I have published in a leading journal in the field, and have active research projects and international collaborations on entrepreneurship and mood, employing innovative research methods like machine learning and sentiment analysis.